sohandillikar/imessage-agent/README.md

 ### I'm giving it access to:

-- Read all my iMessage conversations
+- All my iMessage conversations
-- Read and analyze my journal entries (I journal 2x daily)
+- All my journal entries (I journal 2x daily)
-- Read and modify my Google Calendar + Tasks
+- My Google Calendar + Tasks
+- My 24/7 location
 - _And more..._